roman-milk/roman-milk.github.io/witness-to-my-daughters-debasement.md

+===

- ****** Witness to My Daughter's Debasement ****** byfastandsloppy© Bare cocks plunged into her mouth, pussy and ass and came back filthy, trailing strands of spent cum.
+Bare cocks plunged into her mouth, pussy and ass and came back filthy, trailing strands of spent cum.
 I moved closer and closer reluctantly, but unable to resist.
 Then the guy vigorously nailing her pussy shook off the last of his orgasm and stepped away.
 I felt hands pushing me forward, someone saying in my ear "Your turn man".

  I looked down at her.
 Her face was dripping strands of cum as an old Hispanic man violently slammed his meat into her mouth over and over again.
 Her body shook with the rhythm of the face fuck.
 They had her tied so her ass was elevated and thighs spread.
 Her vagina and anus were agape, a thick stream of jism flowing out to ooze down her legs or drip from her pink and swollen lips and clit.